 Top 6 Arthritis Myths Busted

-In the United States, more than 54 million people suffer with arthritis pain.
-Around the world, arthritis remains a leading cause of disability and suffering.
+In the United States, more than 54 million people suffer with arthritis pain, and worldwide, arthritis remains the leading cause of disability.
 The most common form of arthritis is osteoarthritis, but many forms exist including gout, rheumatoid arthritis, and lupus.
-Symptoms of arthritis most commonly include pain, aching, stiffness, and swelling in and around your joints.
+Symptoms of joint arthritis most commonly include pain (especially in morning and after prolonged sitting), joint stiffness, and sometimes swelling.

-Dr. Cory Calendine, Orthopedic Surgeon and Hip and Knee Replacement Specialist with the Bone and Joint Institute of Tennessee explains there’s a lot of misinformation about arthritis pain and treatment.
-Here are some common myths associated with arthritis:
+Dr. Cory Calendine, Orthopedic Surgeon and Hip and Knee Replacement Specialist with the Bone and Joint Institute of Tennessee explains frequently seen misinformation about arthritis pain and treatment.
+Common arthritis myths include:

 All joint pain is arthritis.
 False!